TestardR/Gatsby-GraphQL-Blog_App/src/pages/28-post-twentyEight/index.md

 path: '/post-twentyEight'
 date: '2019-03-11'
 time: '☕️☕️ 8 min read'
-title: 'Algo #10: The Queue'
+title: 'Algo #10: The Queue and weave()'
-summary: 'In this Javascript serie, we will take a look at a not build in data structure known as Queue'
+summary: 'In this Javascript serie, we will take a look at a not build in data structure known as Queue, and then play around with it'
 ---

 This article was done using my notes from Stephen Grider's amazing course on algorithms and data structures, available at : https://www.rallycoding.com/

 ## The Queue

-Create a queue data structure.
-The queue should be a class with methods 'add' and 'remove'.
+Create a queue data structure.<br>

+1. The queue should be a class with methods 'add' and 'remove'.
    Adding to the queue should store an element until it is removed.

 For example:<br>
 const q = new Queue();<br>
 q.add(1);<br>
 q.remove(); // returns 1;

+2. Implement a 'peek' method in this Queue class.
+Peek should return the last element (the next one to be returned) from the queue _without_ removing it.

 ```
 class Queue {